 In October 2015 I was successful in passing the training in Jungian Analytical Psychotherapy and becoming a member of the UK Council for Psychotherapy.
 During 2016/17 I became a member of the British Psychoanalytical Council (BPC) and I was successful in completing the Transitions Course: Adolescence into Adulthood (Working with 18-25 year olds) at the Society of Analytical Psychology.
 July 2019 I was successful in passing a Diploma in supervision and being registered as a member of the British Association of Psychoanalytic & Psychodynamic Supervision.

-I am the current editor for the West Midlands Institute of Psychotherapy e-bulletin and a visiting lecturer on the Jungian Analytical training.
+I am the current editor for the West Midlands Institute of Psychotherapy e-bulletin, visiting lecturer and training committee member on the training in analytical psychotherapy training.